 If anything, you shouldn’t underestimate how cold and windy it can be.
 Really, the words Himalayas + Winter should give you all the warning you need about how to prepare.

 You won’t find luxury in Hemis National Park.
-Most snow leopard trekkers end up staying in the main camp, where the tent accommodations and food quality will vary in part on how much you pay for.
+Most snow leopard trekkers end up staying in the main camp, where the tent accommodations and food quality will depend in part on how much you pay for.
 Visitors are also required to partake in a home stay at the local village after a few days, as a way of supporting the local community.
 So for at least one night in the mountains, you will be out of a tent.

 Camp life is extremely basic.
 I’ve mentioned how cold it can be.
 Your guide will hopefully provide a nightly hot water bottle, but don’t count on the spare sleeping bag I was fortunate to get.
 There are a couple of pit toilets in camp, but don’t count on two important things westerners are used to: paper… and a seat.
 Bringing toilet paper with you for Third World exploration isn’t anything new, but not everyone is used to looking down and seeing a hole in the ground with nowhere to sit.
 Sure, the more outdoorsy-folks or those who have traveled a lot in eastern cultures may be used to this, but for many it’s a new, and possibly uncomfortable experience.
 Though I’m not too picky about this sort of thing, I was actually thankful that another group brought a box (yes, a plain wooden box) to place over the camp toilet.